OmaymaS/OmaymaS.github.io/_posts/2016-6-16-InfluenceAnalysis.md

 ---

-Once upon a data, there were outliers and influential observations in regression models.
+**Once upon a data**, there were outliers and influential observations in regression models.
 As we started to use these models, we learnt that a common practice was to perform diagnostics checks to dig deeper and see how different points affect the fitted model or its coeffecients.
-So here we willfocus on two concepts **(leverage and influence)**, but we will not get deep into the math behind them.
+So here we will focus on two concepts **(leverage and influence)**, but we will not get deep into the math behind them.
 We will try to visualize and catch the intuition behind them first.
 We will also use a simple Shiny App to demonstrate the concept.
 And if you get the idea with a simple linear regression model, it will be easy to extend it to more complex ones.